VoxChain/condenser/src/app/help/en/welcome.md

 The community is looking for you to add your own personal touch to your articles.

-Plagiarizing, that is posting someone else's work as if it were your own, is very frowned upon by the Steemit community.
+Plagiarizing, that is posting someone else's work as if it were your own, is very frowned upon by the Vox community.

 If you are using anyone else's material as part of your posts (including images) - please cite your sources.